Ixox/preenfm2/hardware/case3DPrint/README.md

 Here are 4 stl files that can be printed to make a minimal enclosure for your preenfm2.
-It will work with LCD display, OLED are displays are smaller and the result won't be nice.
+It will work with LCD display, OLED displays are smaller and the result won't be nice.

-The f3d file is to import in to fusion 360 that has a free version for personnal use.
-Easy to modify, you can customize and recreate the STM files.
+The f3d file can be imported into fusion 360.
+Fusion 360 has a free version for personnal use.
+Using it you can customize the case and recreate the STM files.

 <img src="./Enclosure.png" width="500" />